 For overnight campers, the Gulf Islands National Seashore does maintain two developed campgrounds, one in Mississippi and one in Florida.
 Each campground offers water, grill/fire rings, restrooms, and picnic tables.

 In Mississippi, the Davis Bayou Campground near Ocean Springs, Mississippi has 51 sites.
-Each site is $22 per night and some sites can accommodate RVs up to 45 feet long.
+The sites are affordable and some sites can accommodate RVs up to 45 feet long.
 All sites have water and electricity.
 The bathhouse has restrooms and hot showers.

-The Fort Pickens Campground is located near Pensacola, Florida and has 200 campsites, ranging in length from 16 feet to 50 feet, and one group tent site.
-All sites are $26 a night with water, electricity, grills/fire rings, and picnic tables.
+The Fort Pickens Campground is located near Pensacola, Florida.
+It has 200 campsites, ranging in length from 16 feet to 50 feet, and one group tent site.
+All sites have water, electricity, grills/fire rings, and picnic tables.
 Restrooms and dump stations are nearby.

 Park entrance fees are not included in camping reservations.
 Campers who have Golden Age/Interagency Senior and Golden Access/Interagency Access Pass holders receive a 50% discount.